KevinZhou6/KevinZhou6.github.io/_pages/about.md

 # 🎖 Honors and Awards
+- *2025.06* Excellent Undergraduate Thesis Award in Southeast University
-- *2024.11* BiYaDi Scholarship
+- *2024.11* BiYaDi Scholarship in Southeast University
-- *2023.11* Huawei Intelligent Base Scholarship.
+- *2023.11* Huawei Intelligent Base Scholarship in Southeast University
-- *2023.09* Selected as a top academic student (3%).
+- *2023.09* Selected as a top academic student (3%) in Southeast University
 - *2022.12* National Scholarship (1%)!
-- *2022.11* Merit Student in Southeast University.
+- *2022.11* Merit Student in Southeast University
 - *2022.11* Zhishan Scholarship in Southeast University